Holographic Entanglement Negativity for Disjoint Subsystems in Conformal Field Theories with a Conserved Charge: Introduction

 On a separate note, the authors in \cite{Kudler-Flam:2018qjo} proposed the backreacted minimal entanglement wedge cross section (EWCS) as the holographic dual of the entanglement negativity in the $AdS_{d+1}/CFT_d$ scenario for subsystems with spherical symmetry.\footnote{Note that the minimal EWCS has also been proposed as the holographic dual to the odd entanglement entropy \cite{Tamaoka:2018ned, Kusuki:2019rbk, Kusuki:2019evw, Mollabashi:2020ifv}, balanced partial entanglement \cite{Wen:2021qgx} and entanglement of purification in \cite{Nguyen:2017yqw, Takayanagi:2017knl}.} Subsequently, a derivation of their conjecture was also advanced in \cite{Kusuki:2019zsp} inspired by the idea of the {\it reflected entropy} described in \cite{Dutta:2019gen}.
 A further qualification of their conjecture for the case of a single interval in an infinite system at a finite temperature in the $AdS_3/CFT_2$ scenario was considered in \cite{Basak:2020oaf} where a resolution for a mismatch with the replica technique results in \cite{Calabrese:2014yza} was provided through an alternate construction for the EWCS.
-It was shown in \cite{Basak:2020oaf} that the two proposals were completely equivalent for the $AdS_3/CFT_2$ scenario.
+It was shown in \cite{Basak:2020oaf} that the two proposals were completely equivalent for the $AdS_3/CFT_2$ scenario.\footnote{See also \cite{BabaeiVelni:2019pkw,BabaeiVelni:2020wfl,Sahraei:2021wqn} for other developments regarding EWCS in higher dimensions.}

 Furthermore in the recent past, the authors in \cite{KumarBasak:2021lwm} have proposed a covariant generalization of the holographic entanglement negativity conjecture based on the EWCS and their results also exactly reproduced the results for the holographic entanglement negativity obtained through the earlier construction further demonstrating the equivalence of the two proposals for the $AdS_3/CFT_2$ scenario.
 It could also be inferred from their analysis that for higher dimensions the only difference between the two proposals was in an overall dimension dependent numerical constant arising from the backreaction of the cosmic brane for the bulk conical defect geometry in the replica limit.
 However this backreaction factor could only be determined explicitly for subsystems with spherical symmetry as described in \cite{Kudler-Flam:2018qjo, Kusuki:2019zsp}.
 Consequently our results in the present article are also expected to be modified by such an overall dimension dependent constant backreaction factor.
 However the explicit determination of this factor for the subsystem geometries of long rectangular strips considered by us remains a non trivial open issue.
 Note that this overall constant factor does not change the corresponding physics.